Blog

 Every Tithe.ly Site looks great on mobile devices and can become multilingual with the push of a button, plus they’re optimized for search engines, come with server back ups, security updates free of charge, and all the perks of unlimited storage and user accounts.
 And then there’s the price—a $149 one-time setup fee and a $19 per month subscription rate, all with no contract.
 Tithe.ly Sites is also included as part of Tithe.ly Access at no additional cost.

 But even if you decide Tithe.ly Sites isn’t for you, there are other church website builders that can help you.
-Here are other top contenders:
+Here are a few other top contenders:

 Wordpress is the most popular website builder across the board and is designed primarily for commercial use.
 It’s important to note there is Wordpress.org, which is what this entry is about, and also Wordpress.com, which we’ll get to later on in our list.